 Namibian farmers understand that the most important factors affecting Karakul welfare are the attitude, skills and behavior of the farmer and the farm workers to provide sound animal husbandry.

-To complement the the implementation of the Swakara Code of Practice Standards for the Production and Marketing of Pelts, detailed rules for implementation have been developed which incorporates issues such as auditing and compliance.
+To complement the implementation of the Swakara Code of Practice Standards for the Production and Marketing of Pelts, detailed rules for implementation have been developed which incorporates issues such as auditing and compliance.

 In order to obtain Swakara code of conduct membership, applicants must complete a detailed form and questionnaire relevant to a number of the key issues identified within the code of practice.

-In preparation for joining the FURMARK programme, the Swakara board is currently looking at increasing the amount of education and training for farmers.
-It is also looking closely at issues of countryside management and predator management to ensure they are wildlife-friendly.
+In preparation for joining the Furmark® programme, the Swakara board has increased the amount of education and training for farmers.
+It has also looked closely at issues of countryside management and predator management to ensure they are wildlife-friendly.